Cinema Aficiona

 Welcome to Cinema Aficiona: A celebration of great films that have withstood the test of time and remained in the general anthropological library of brilliantly communicated human experience.

 These meetings were originally hosted on Akira the Don's Discord server as part of a weekly event to celebrate meaningful stories.
 I recorded the sessions, commissioned original music from Billy the Bard 11th, artwork from Bellvonartsy, and had them edited by Hailey Lain for my Locals supporters.
-Now that more than a year has passed, I'll be updating this page weekly with the episodes for public access to anyone with a free account subscribed to my Locals.
+Now that more than a year has passed, I've begun re-releasing the episodes for free.
+This page contains links my original Locals uploads, while all future updates will be featured within The Works newsletter, Mondays at 0800 EST.

 01 January 2023